 The InnovateHer programme is delivered within schools across the North West as an after school enrichment programme.
 We began by delivering our innovative, informal educational programme in FACT in Liverpool City Centre.
-The programme was application based and we quickly established that demand for places far outstripped what we could provide; we received 90 applications for just 15 places in the first cohort in October 2016.
+The programme was application based and we quickly established that demand for places far outstripped what we could provide; we received 90 applications from girls for just 15 places in the first cohort in October 2016.

-Our academy is industry led.
+Our programmes are industry led.
 The content of the programme is designed in collaboration with our partners, who represent some of the largest digital employers in the north.
 This not only means our course content is current, but also improves the life chances of those who attend.
 Research shows that if young people are given the opportunity to engage with employers while they are in education it can dramatically reduce their chances of becoming NEET (Not in Education, Employment or Training) by 86%.
 And it can increase their future salaries by an average of 18%.

 Teacher’s opinions and guidance has a massive impact on students’ career choices, expectations and prospects.
 And yet, research shows almost a quarter of teachers do not feel confident in their understanding of a STEM career in general.
 And 29% of male teachers think STEM careers are more for boys than girls, while 16% of women feel the same.
-Our academy directly challenges that knowledge gap, giving teachers the opportunities to learn about the latest technologies and industry advancements alongside the range of careers available.
+Our programme directly challenges that knowledge gap, giving teachers the opportunities to learn about the latest technologies and industry advancements alongside the range of careers available.